zaheerbagwan/ZCasting-Weather-Web-App/README.md

 - Enter a city name in the provided input field.
 - Click 'Submit' to retrieve the current weather information for that city.
+- The app will also display the last searched city for convenience.